tomohiron907/G-coordinator/README.md

 # Requirements
 G-coordinator is currently available for macOS and Windows.
 G-coordinator can also be started by executing the python code main.py in the src directory.

-The following libraries are required to run main.py.
+To install the required libraries, enter the following command．

 ```
-pyqt5
-pyqtgraph
-numpy
-pyopengl
-matplotlib
+pip install -r requirements.txt
 ```
 If you run G-coordinator from an .app or .exe executable file, you do not need to install these libraries.